zuozhenggh/learning-library/security-library/secureoracle/initialize-environment/initialize-environment.md

     ![](./images/landing.png " ")

-2. Run the following from the *Terminal* session to validate that expected processes are up.
+2. Run the following from the *Terminal* session, to validate that the expected processes are up.

     ```
     <copy>